Lesson 109 — Introductory Bayesian statistics

 Source.
 OpenIntro Statistics §3.6, medical diagnosis example — CC-BY-SA.

 Problem.
 An urn has unknown proportion of red balls.
 Prior: .
-Draw with replacement: 1st sample — 3 red in 5 draws; 2nd sample — 4 red in 6 draws.
+Sampling with replacement: 1st sample — 3 red out of 5 draws; 2nd sample — 4 red out of 6 draws.
 Calculate the posterior after each sample and the final posterior mean.

 Strategy.
 Beta-Bernoulli: after successes in trials, .
 Apply iteratively.